-The congregational care committee of Grace United Church is composed of the ministers, a chairperson and a number of church members who volunteer and are recommended to the committee.
+The congregational connections committee of Grace United Church is composed of the ministers, a chairperson and a number of church members who volunteer and are recommended to the committee.

 The committee is involved in helping the ministers in the welcoming of new members, talking to and assisting members when there are significant events in their lives such as births, concerns with children or partners, deaths of loved ones, illness of themselves or a family member or friend, moving or life transitions such as going to assisted living, and caring for seniors.